James Alphaeus

 In the second century, the Greek bishop Papias of Hierapolis (AD 70–163) wrote:

-Just glancing at Papias' interpretation makes it clear that he was also guessing about James the Less' identity.
-While it may be tempting to run with his statement because Papias lived in the late first century, he did not know Jesus' apostles.
-His writing here is an apologetic effort to reconcile various New Testament names without firsthand knowledge.
-Papias did not attempt to hide this fact, especially when using the word "either" twice.
+A quick look at Papias' interpretation shows that he was guessing about the identity of James the Less.
+Although Papias lived in the late first century, he did not personally know any of Jesus' apostles.
+In this passage, he is trying to reconcile different New Testament names without firsthand knowledge of them.
+He does not try to hide this fact, mainly because he used the word "either" twice.

 Jerome of Stridon (c.
-347–c.
-419) and Gennadius of Massilia (died c.
-496) wrote, "James, who is called the brother of the Lord, surnamed the Just, the son of Joseph by another wife, as some think, but, as appears to me, the son of Mary sister of the mother of our Lord of whom John makes mention in his book" (Lives of Illustrious Men 2).
-This statement was also conjecture, meaning Jerome was not writing from firsthand knowledge.
-Jerome erred when he confused the martyrdom of James son of Zebedee with James of Jerusalem, as each man died at different times, by other methods, and by various authorities.
+347–419) and Gennadius of Massilia (c.
+AD 430–500) wrote, "James, who is called the brother of the Lord, surnamed the Just, the son of Joseph by another wife, as some think, but, as appears to me, the son of Mary sister of the mother of our Lord of whom John makes mention in his book" (Lives of Illustrious Men 2).
+This statement was also conjecture, meaning Jerome did not write from firsthand knowledge.
+He made a mistake by confusing the martyrdom of James, son of Zebedee, with that of James of Jerusalem, since each man died at different times, in separate ways, and under different authorities.

 Conclusion

-James son of Alphaeus, often called James the Less, remains enigmatic among Jesus' twelve apostles.
+James, son of Alphaeus, also known as James the Less, remains enigmatic among Jesus' twelve apostles.
 The New Testament mentions him only in the apostolic lists, providing minimal personal details.
 This scarcity of information has led to various scholarly debates regarding his exact identity and role.
-Some traditions suggest he might be the brother of Matthew, given that both their fathers were named Alphaeus, though this connection remains speculative.
+Some traditions suggest he might be the brother of Matthew, since both their fathers were named Alphaeus; however, this connection remains speculative.
 Despite the limited biblical references, James' inclusion among the apostles underscores his significance in the early Christian community.
 His story serves as a reminder that many who contributed to the foundation of the faith did so without widespread recognition, highlighting the diverse and humble origins of the church's earliest leaders.

 Prayer